MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ## TTD Threads Object

 The TTD Threads Object contains and array of the threads in the TTD trace.
+Each thread in the array contains the following objects.

 **UniqueId**
-The uniqueId is an assigned Unique ID
+The uniqueId is an assigned Unique ID TBD TBD.

 **Id**

+**LifeTime**

+The TTD Lifetime Object contains information on the contents of the time travel trace.

+**MinPostion**

+MinPosition Contains:
+  *Sequence* - The sequence position in the TTD trace.
+TBD *Steps* -    The number of steps in the TTD trace.
+TBD

+**MaxPosition**
-Contains:
+MaxPosition Contains:
-  *Sequence* -
-  *Steps* -
+  *Sequence* - The sequence position in the TTD trace.
+TBD *Steps* -    The number of steps in the TTD trace.
+TBD

+**ActiveTime**

+The TTD Lifetime Object contains information on the contents of the time travel trace.

+The active lifetime of a thread is the closest approximation to when the thread was present during record.
+[FirstPosition..LastPosition] is the portion of the timeline that contains instructions executed by the thread.

 Use the dx command to display all of the children objects to the first TTD threads object.